freebsd-ita/gufi-blog/content/elk-2.md

 Why auth_basic?
 Well, basically because I don't trust anyone (but this is another story) and because kibana has no auth mechanism, so a good-old fashioned auth_basic came to the rescue.

-Pointing your preferred browser to http://kibana.foo.bar you should see something like this:
+Pointing your preferred browser to **http://kibana.foo.bar** you should see something like this:

 ![Kibana]({filename}/images/elk-2/kibana1_configure_index.png)

 Well, nothing fancy right?
-And a grey button with 'Unable to fetch mapping blablabla' and that's it?
+And a grey button with *Unable to fetch mapping blablabla* and that's it?
 No wait, are you switching to Ubuntu?

-Please don't, this is 'normal': basically kibana doesn't find any event and so doesn't know what to show and how to show it.
+Please don't, this is ***normal***: basically kibana doesn't find any event and so doesn't know what to show and how to show it.

 So before enjoing our brand new kibana instance we need to push data to elasticsearch.